JUkhan/zaitun-starter-kit/README.md

 ## The Basic Pattern
 The logic of every Zaitun component will break up into three cleanly separated parts:

-- init - the state of your component
+- init - the state of your component(to create a state from scratch)
 - view - a way to view your state as HTML
 - update - a way to update your state